ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

         <br>
         To set the correct SSH configuration for <i>Cylc</i>, some SSH keys need to be created in the <code>~/.ssh</code> directory.
         <br>
-        To create the needed SSH keys, run the following command:
+        To create the required SSH keys, run the following command:
         <pre><code>/g/data/hr22/bin/gadi-cylc-setup-ps -y</code></pre>
         <div class="note">
             You only need to run this initialisation step once.